Find Affordable College Courses

 Greenville, NC

-East Carolina University came in at #9 in this year’s edition of the Best Value Visual & Performing Arts Schools in North Carolina ranking.
-ECU is a very large public school located in the small city of Greenville.
+East Carolina University landed the #9 spot in the 2023 rankings for the best value visual and performing arts programs.
+ECU is a very large public school located in the city of Greenville.

-In-state tuition fees for undergraduate students at ECU are $7,297 per year.
+ECU undergraduate students pay an average of $7,297 in in-state tuition and fees each year.
 On average, visual and performing arts graduates from ECU take out $26,400 in student loans while working on their degree.
 This translates to an average monthly loan payment of $228, based on a 10-year repayment plan.

 On top of its placing in our value ranking, ECU also did well on our Best Visual & Performing Arts Schools in North Carolina list.
 It’s in the top 10% of all schools reviewed in this analysis.